 I vividly remember my first encounter with Josh T. Pearson.
 In 2011, he was featured in the German Rolling Stone magazine, just releasing his incredible debut, Last of the Country Gentlemen.
 While on an exchange trip, I bought the album in a record store in Brighton, UK.
 Seven songs, full of unique takes on the Country genres.
 And yes, you guessed right, Josh T. Pearson is also one of the exceptions.

 Country Dumb is a 10-minute-long, unbelievably weird song.
 The acoustic guitar jangling while Pearson’s storytelling often feels completely detached from the instrument’s sound.
 The fiddle then fills the gaps with some colour.
-It’s hard to describe; you have to listen to it to understand the level of fantastic oddness.
+It’s hard to describe; you must listen to it to understand the level of fantastic oddness.

 Whiskey, weed, and Warren Zevon.
 It’s the ritual of Hank Moody, the protagonist in Californication, after finishing a book.
 The series introduced me to Zevon, the cult artist who never received the recognition he deserved while still alive.